 ingredients in a mocha protein smoothie

-Tahini: Tahini (or tahina) is a Middle Eastern condiment made from toasted ground hulled sesame.
-It is a staple in our house — sauces and dips, like hummus, along with salad dressings.
+Tahini (or tahina) is a Middle Eastern condiment made from toasted ground hulled sesame.
+It is a staple in our house—sauces and dips, like hummus, along with salad dressings.
 For those with nut allergies, it is a great swap in smoothies or on toast.
-It has an earthy taste (which can be eliminated by adding a dash of maple syrup or honey).
-Furthermore, tahini is an excellent source of lignans.
+Tahini is an excellent source of lignans.
 Lignans are polyphenols that can help support the immune system and balance hormone levels.
 Lastly, it is also high in vitamin E, which functions as an antioxidant.
+This is my favorite tahini!

 Healthy Mocha Banana Protein Smoothie